-Mr. Woerthwein also represents plaintiffs and defendants in a broad range of commercial cases.
-He represents many mid-sized companies, including the individuals who own and operate them.
-He represents shareholders and individual corporate directors when sued by the government or others.
+He also represents plaintiffs and defendants in a variety of commercial cases.
+He represents many mid-sized companies, including their owners and employees.
+He fights for the rights of shareholders and individual corporate directors when the government or others sue them.

 He filed a class action suit against the City of Chicago when it failed to properly install and maintain curb ramps that people with limited mobility use when crossing streets.
 It is a violation of the federal Americans with Disabilities Act.

 The lawsuit resulted in the city entering into a consent order that forced the City to install and repair ramps whenever it repaired streets.
 The city also had to spend $10,000,000.00 a year for five years to bring the City’s curb ramps into compliance with federal law.